Growing capsicum In Containers:

 - A plant grown in good warmth and heat gives more yields.

 - Place the container where it receives at least 6 to 7 hours of sunlight.

 - The place should be protected from strong winds.

-- Protect plants from cold by covering with garden cloches or plastic covers.
+- Protect plants from the cold by covering them with garden cloches or plastic covers.

 - Balcony/indoor/backyards/terrace or any other location where the plant gets 3 to 4 hours of sunlight is best for placing capsicum containers.

 - the capsicum plant requires soil temperatures above 15°C for good growth.